NamanOli/Photo-Editor/README.md

 # Photo-Editor
-Does basic task like Flip, Rotate, Resize and Grayscale.
+Does basic tasks like Flip, Rotate, Resize and Grayscale.